aaltogamers/AG_LoL_OSM/src/content/english/info.md

 Sign-ups are open until 10.05. and can be found **[here](https://forms.gle/eNdR5P2SMZBWsvHK6)!**

 Everyone in the team needs to be a higher education student in a Finnish University or a University of Applied Sciences.
 Everyone does **not** need to be from the same school.
 Exchange and international students in Finland are also eligible to join, as well as people who have graduated a maximum of 1 year ago.

+### Afterparty

+The afterparty will be held at [Rantasauna](https://www.ayy.fi/fi/rantasauna), and it starts right after the main event ends (about 22:00).
+The afterparty is open to all people who attended the event (players, organizers, and spectators).
+There'll be sauna and hot tub, so bring your swimwear and a towel!